cnnrbrn/javascript-guide/functions/README.md

 }
 ```

-Above, we declared the function and now the browser will now know about it.
+Above, we declared the function and now the browser will know about it.
 But it won't run it until it is called.
 We call a function by using parenthesis ().

 ```js
 // call/invoke the function